 The application layer, which is the highest layer, provides the relevant application data.
 Organizations such as the Smart Grid Interoperability Panel (SGIP) and Continua (eHealth) are involved in the definition of this layer.

-A middle layer called the common service layer enables the exchange of information between the application layer and the access independent underlying network or transport layer.
+A middle layer called the common service layer enables the exchange of information between the application layer and the access independent underlying network.
 Organizations such as oneM2M are leading the effort to standardize this layer.

 Below the common service layer is the underlying network layer.
-IEEE 802 standards provide underlying networks with enhanced coverage and accessibility, quality of service, security (such as authentication and encryption) and reliability (high availability of network infrastructure).
-IEEE 802 standards can also provide additional capabilities for ad-hoc self-organizing network, such as low cost, low power, low duty cycle and low data rate.
+IEEE 802 standards provide underlying networks with enhanced coverage and accessibility, quality of service, security (such as authentication and encryption), and reliability (high availability of network infrastructure).
+IEEE 802 standards can also provide additional capabilities for an ad-hoc self-organizing network, such as low cost, low power, low duty cycle, and low data rate.

 Some IEEE 802 networking technologies offer the ability to bound communication latency of a link.
 IEEE 802 technologies that are not based on multi-hop networks will generally offer better ability to bound communication latency.